 Q: Why did you bother doing this?
-Because I like impressing the 1980's me.
+Because I like impressing the teenage version of myself.

 Currently this distribution only includes decompression code.
-It is possible to implement LZ4 "c0" compression on 8088 in as little as 16K memory and with reasonable speed, but until I (or anyone else) has an application for compression on the 8088, I don't plan on developing it.
+It is possible to implement LZ4 "c0" compression on 8088 in as little as 16K memory and with reasonable speed, but I don't plan on developing it.

 20130107: Initial release.